 With some creativity, attention to detail, and practice, you'll be making performance entries to compete with the best in Region X and beyond.

 This lovely circus liberty performance entry by Lindy Pinkham was rewarded with a championship.
-This pair of horses with her tack are currently for sale on eBay.

 Here are a few of the great tack and prop makers in our area:

 HoboCat Creations - Amber makes jumps, obstacles, and show halters.
 She made the bridge in the two Trail Class photos in this article.
+She may be at our fall show with some props for sale.

 Treasure Chest Stable - Jennifer posts her tack and props on her Facebook page when available, and is happy to answer questions from beginning tack and prop makers.